British investor group calls for listing rules shake-up

 LONDON An investor group whose members manage assets equivalent to a quarter of the value of the UK economy has called for listing rules to be changed to better protect minority shareholders.

-The Association of British Insurers (ABI), whose members manage nearly $3 trillion (1.98 trillion pounds) of assets, said on Thursday it wanted companies listing on the London Stock Exchange (LSE.L) to make more information available more quickly to all investors.
+The Association of British Insurers (ABI), whose members manage nearly $3 trillion of assets, said on Thursday it wanted companies listing on the London Stock Exchange (LSE.L) to make more information available more quickly to all investors.

 It also wants tougher rules on how majority stakeholders conduct and disclose their business with their companies.